trevordbunch/cis411_lab0_req/labreports/Lab_isaacparada.md

 #### Functional:
 1. Customer must be charged upon placing their order Cook needs to be notified of order.
-2. Delivery person needs to be notified when order is placed.
+2. Delivery person must to be notified when order is placed.
-Estimated time of pickup should be provided to delivery person.
+Estimated time of pickup must be provided to delivery person.

 3. Delivery People must be employees working for the food on campus provider.
 If workers are random people picking up orders they will likely not be available when needed.